bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 {{#include ../code/src/basics.rs:app-states}}
 ```

-States are implemented using [run criteria](./run-criteria.md) under the hood.
-These special system set constructors are really just helpers to automatically
-add the state management run criteria.

 It is OK to have multiple system sets for the same state.

 This is useful when you want to place [labels](./labels.md) and use [explicit